esaiko/gitlab-wiki-link-updater/README.md

 Example: page A has a link to page B.

 This is written in PHP 8.
 This uses [GitLab PHP API Client](https://github.com/GitLabPHP/Client/)

+NOTE: I have tested this only with a very small Gitlab wiki project.

+List of subpages and backlinks are listed at the end of the page.
+This tags the generated wiki content with special comments in the page.

 ## Installation
 Ubuntu
 ```